Reporting requirements can vary depending on the funder. It is important that the PI is aware of any reporting requirements.

 Many funders have penalties for failure to return a final report/complete the project on time.
 These penalties are generally of a financial nature.
 The School will be responsible for meeting the costs of any financial penalties claimed, which can be expensive.
 In some cases the funder restricts the relevant academic from applying for further funding.

-In September 2014 Research Councils UK started to use Researchfish, which is an online facility that enables researchers to log the outputs, outcomes and impacts of their work and enables funders to track the impacts of their investments.
+In September 2014 the UK Research Councils started to use Researchfish, which is an online facility that enables researchers to log the outputs, outcomes and impacts of their work and enables funders to track the impacts of their investments.
+Further details can be found here.

 Details of any specific reporting requirements will be noted on your original award paperwork (AN1).